Swiftal13/BeginnerMachineLearningNotes/Supervised learning.md

 ## Induction vs Deduction

-Induction refers to going from a specific examples to a more broad, genreal theory<br>
+Induction refers to going from a specific examples to a more broad, general theory<br>
 - In supervised learning this is applied by using training samples and new unseen examples, to learn a function
 - the goal is to generalize the training data to predict future